Demographics

 Why is this important?

 The proportion of people living with a disability is an indicator of how many may need assistance from social networks or the government to live independently or maintain economic stability.
-It also indicates challenges a community may face to improve access to buildings, education, and employment opportunities for the disabled population.
+It also indicates challenges a community may face to improve access to buildings, education, and employment opportunities for this population.

 How is Westchester County doing?